defold/doc/docs/en/manuals/editor-scripts-ui.md

 When you execute a menu command that runs this code, the editor will show a dialog with disabled `"Create File"` dialog at the start, but as soon as you start typing, it will become enabled:
 <div align="center"><img src="images/editor_scripts/reactive_new_file_dialog.png" width="50%" height="50%"></div>

 So, how does it work?
-On the very first render, `use_state` hook creates a local state associated with the component and returns it with the setter of the state.
+On the very first render, `use_state` hook creates a local state associated with the component and returns it with a setter for the state.
 When the setter function is invoked, it schedules a component re-render.
-On subsequent re-render, the component function is invoked again, and `use_state` returns the updated state.
-The view component returned by the reactive component is then diffed against the old one, and the UI is updated where the changes were detected.
+On subsequent re-renders, the component function is invoked again, and `use_state` returns the updated state.
+New view component returned by the component function is then diffed against the old one, and the UI is updated where the changes were detected.

 This reactive approach greatly simplifies building interactive UIs and keeping them in sync: instead of explicitly updating all affected UI components on user input, the view is defined as a pure function of the input (props and local state), and the editor handles all the updates itself.